cdavisnz/init.d/README.md

 # chmod 640 /home/${_SAPINST,,}adm/.cshrc
 ```
 ###### CERTIFICATE (Optional):
 If Secure Network Communications (SNC) is required, generate the required certififate.
 The common name is your own, if it is a SNC connection to SAP then it is the value issued by SAP.
+For more inforamtion of this visit the SAP support link below for Connectivity Tools SAP Router.
 ```shell-script
 # sudo su - ${_SAPINST,,}adm
 # setenv _SAPINST=R99